MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/manage-admins.md

 ## Override admin permissions

 If you want to override an administrator's permission from Azure AD or Office 365, you can do so by manually adding the user to Defender for Cloud Apps and assigning the user permissions.
 For example, if you want to assign Stephanie, who is a Security reader in Azure AD to have **Full access** in Defender for Cloud Apps, you can add her manually to Defender for Cloud Apps and assign her **Full access** to override her role and allow her the necessary permissions in Defender for Cloud Apps.
-Note that it is not possible to override Azure AD roles that grant Full access (Global administrator, Security administrator, and Cloud App Security administrator).
+Note that it isn't possible to override Azure AD roles that grant Full access (Global administrator, Security administrator, and Cloud App Security administrator).

 ## Add additional admins